 If a department cannot allow an employee to take compensatory time off as compensation for overtime, the University will pay the overtime.
 Payment of overtime is calculated as the number of hours granted as compensatory time times the hourly rate of pay.
 The hourly rate is calculated by dividing the monthly base salary by 173.
 Overtime wages are for non-exempt employees only.

 Each department head/supervisor is responsible for maintaining adequate overtime records for his or her employees.
-A record should be maintained of each employee’s compensatory time activity documented on an Employee Monthly Time and Leave Report and submitted to the Employment and Benefits Office on the last day of each calendar month.
+A record should be maintained of each employee’s compensatory time activity documented on an Employee Monthly Time and Leave Report and submitted to the Human Resources Office on the last day of each calendar month.